 The Great LEGO Race

 One of our favorite rides at Legoland Florida is The Great LEGO Race.
 Part roller coaster / part virtual realty.
 The minimum height is 36 inches but any rider 36 to 48 inches must be accompanied by a traveling companion 14 years or older.

-The Beginning features PLANET LEGOLAND which is an immersive LEGO themed building experience using LEGO bricks.
+The Beginning features Rebuild the World and The LEGOLAND Story which is an immersive LEGO themed building experience using LEGO bricks.